4dn-dcic/fish_omics_format/docs/source/bio.rst

 -------
 The only mandatory column in this table is ``Spot_ID``.
 All other columns are optional and must be defined by the user using a Header line starting with ``#^``.

-.. tip:: the Optional columns in this example table are included for illustrative purposes only and describe a case in which the user is reporting the **distance** of DNA spots from two different nuclear landmarks.
+.. tip:: the Optional Columns in this example table are included for illustrative purposes only and describe a case in which the user is reporting the **distance** of DNA spots from two different nuclear landmarks.

 .. include:: examples/bio
   :code: